friendly-bits/geoblocker-bash/README.md

 7. geoblocker_bash-cronsetup
 8. geoblocker_bash-backup
 9. geoblocker_bash-common
+10. geoblocker_bash-reset
-10. validate_cron_schedule.sh
+11. validate_cron_schedule.sh
-11. check_ip_in_ripe.sh
+12. check_ip_in_ripe.sh

 The scripts intended as user interface are **-install**, **-uninstall**, **-manage** and **check_ip_in_ripe.sh**.
 All the other scripts are intended as a back-end, although they can be run by the user as well.
-If you just want to install and move on, you only need to run the -install script and specify your country with the "-c <country>" option.
+If you just want to install and move on, you only need to run the -install script, specify mode with the -m option and specify country codes with the "-c" option.
 Provided you are not missing any prerequisites, it should be as easy as that.

 **The -install script**
 - Creates system folder structure for scripts, config and data.